binbashar/terraform-aws-waf-owasp/modules/waf-global/README.md

 ## terraform-aws-waf-owasp

+**DEPRECATION NOTICE:** This module will be not longer maintain because there are other Terraform modules that support these features based on ´wafv2´ Managed rules for AWS Web Application Firewall

 ### IMPORTANT CONSIDERATIONS
 1. The original source was taken from https://github.com/Twinuma/terraform-waf-owasp and was adapted to the needs of the project at hand.
 We've also had https://registry.terraform.io/modules/juiceinc/juiceinc-waf as reference.